drug-design/course/docs/chapters/structure-based-design-case-studies.md

 *[Ligand]: In Biochemistry: substance that binds to a biological receptor.
 In Chemistry: an atom or group of atoms.
 *[Binding Mode]: Orientation and geometry adopted by a chemical substance when it is bound to its receptor.

-The following example illustrates the X-ray structure of a complex of a 4-anilinoquinazoline derivative with the protein kinase p38, revealing an orientation of the ligand in a Parke-Davis-like binding mode.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='structure-based-design-case-studies/ligand-observed-parke-davis-binding-mode-e5d2d623'><i class='fa fa-play' aria-hidden='true'></i></button>The following example illustrates the X-ray structure of a complex of a 4-anilinoquinazoline derivative with the protein kinase p38, revealing an orientation of the ligand in a Parke-Davis-like binding mode.
 *[ligand]: In Biochemistry: substance that binds to a biological receptor.
 In Chemistry: an atom or group of atoms.
 *[binding mode]: Orientation and geometry adopted by a chemical substance when it is bound to its receptor.